1ud0v1c/deezer-open-api/README.md

 ## What can be improve ?

-- After analysis the json return by the API, I saw that we can have a list of the top 50 tracks of an artist.
-I was thinking, it could be a great opportunity to add it.
+- After analysis the json returned by the API, I saw that we can have a list of the top 50 tracks of an artist.
+I was thinking, it could be a great opportunity to add it in a separate page dedicated to the artist.
 - For now, the application is only working, if you have access to the network.
 It could be very great to persist the data with an appropriate database.
 [Room](https://developer.android.com/topic/libraries/architecture/room) seems a great way to do it.
-- I succeed to use the MediaSession API propose by Android to have a fully working audio player but I would have been more than happy to be able to cast the player on my personal Google Chromecast.
+- I succeed to use the MediaSession API propose by Android to have a fully working audio player but I would have been more than happy to be able to cast the player on my personal [Google Chromecast](https://store.google.com/product/chromecast_setup).
 Maybe later...
-- During my reading about Media API, I took time to watch the last news about it and since Android 11, they introduce a "[Seamless transfert](https://youtu.be/fhii2K9o6ts?t=320)" functionality.
+- During my reading about Media API, I took time to watch the last news about it and since Android 11, they introduce a "[Seamless transfer](https://youtu.be/fhii2K9o6ts?t=320)" functionality.
 They gave us the possibility to change the audio output, easily from the notification.
 A must have.